 - In Triggers tab, create two triggers: “On workstation lock” and “On workstation unlock”.
 One is executed when you lock Windows, and the other when you unlock it.

 - In Action tab, select “Start a program” for Action.
 Then browse to the folder where you had extracted the NirCmd ZIP file, and select

 You can customize the task further in other tabs, but basically this is all you got to do.
 Hit OK to save.

 Now, play some music and test if the task executes as intended.

 If for some reason a single task script doesn’t work for you, try creating separate tasks for lock and unlock triggers.
 Steps are the same, except for the arguments in Actions tab.
 Enter following accordingly:

 - Mute the system volume:

 - Unmute the system volume:

-This tip should work on 32-bit and 64-bit versions of Windows XP, Windows Vista, Windows 7, and Windows 8.
+This tip should work on 32-bit and 64-bit versions of all Windows versions.

-If you prefer a software, there’s the freeware Mute on Lock, though note that you might have to use the Windows Compatibility Mode feature set to Windows XP to get it to work properly on Windows Vista, 7, and 8.
+If you prefer a software solution, there’s the freeware Mute on Lock, though note that you might have to use the Windows Compatibility Mode feature set to Windows XP to get it to work properly on newer Windows versions.